Devryx505/web-of-shadows-tools-wos-tools-/README.md

 Without this beautiful team everything could be hard <3 Special thanks to the Spider‑Man: Web of Shadows modding community for their continued support and inspiration.

-we are 4 in this project i will provide link to thier tools and special thanks to them  haruse for addon blender and texture vieiwer (https://github.com/Spider-Man-Web-of-Shadows-Tools
+we are 3 in this project i will provide link to thier tools and special thanks to them
-GitHub)

 and  (https://github.com/kirbystealer) and https://github.com/UndeadFrankie    best team ever to work with